PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 statistics equality for valid independent one- and two-match fixtures and the nested fixed point.

+Marker-gated terminal Softmax/Transpose cleanup is owned by `passes/terminal_softmax_layout.py`.
+The preceding canonicalizer imports the same `_SOFTMAX_NHWC_PROPAGATED_MARKER`, so propagation and consumption no longer duplicate a private string contract.
+One optional or local `ModelIRGraphIndex` follows deterministic public-output order, rejects any internally consumed terminal output, proves unique Transpose and Softmax producers, and checks the private Softmax intermediate's exact consumer.
+The lineage-aware indexed output setter moves public producer identity to Softmax;
+the terminal Transpose is then removed differentially.
+Multiple public outputs reuse the same index, and graphs missing either required family retain historical tensor and optional LayoutState pruning without index construction.

+All marker, permutation, arity, producer, consumer, public-input/output, and operator-order guards complete before mutation.
+A terminal output cannot also be a graph input.
+Rank-four source shape/signature and a destination tensor are also required, and source quantization is cloned before commit.
+The existing public tensor object and its provenance remain stable while dtype, quantization, shape, and signature take the retained Softmax output metadata; every other Softmax option, including axis and beta, remains unchanged when the marker is removed.
+This deliberately fixes two former invalid-IR paths: rewriting when the private Softmax output is also public, and deleting the adapter when its source tensor metadata is absent.
+Exact former-function AST comparison confirms complete ModelIR, lineage, and statistics equality for valid one- and two-output fixtures.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter